Provoking9867/PsHorcrux/README.md

   •	The shredder executes a Department of Defense (DoD 5220.22-M) compliant 3-pass wipe, writing random cryptographic bytes over the physical disk sectors before deleting the file pointer.
   •	Performs a bottom-up directory sweep to safely remove all nested subfolders.

+Disclaimer: This project has (lots of) AI generated code.